Israel's first Moon mission blasts off from Florida

 Beresheet carries a "time capsule" loaded with digital files containing a Bible, children's drawings, Israeli songs, memories of a Holocaust survivor and the blue-and-white Israeli flag.

 At a cost of $100 million, "this is the lowest-budget spacecraft to ever undertake such a mission.
-The superpowers who managed to land a spacecraft on the Moon have spent hundreds of millions of dollars in government funding," IAI said in an earlier statement.
+The superpowers who managed to land a spacecraft on the Moon have spent hundreds of millions of dollars in government funding," IAI said.

 "Beresheet is the first spacecraft to land on the Moon as a result of a private initiative, rather than a government."